What is Sally Field's Net Worth and Salary?

 Real Estate

-Sally Field sold her house in Malibu, California in 2011 for $5.51 million.
-She had initially listed the property in 2009 for $6.95 million, but with no takers, she was forced to re-list in 2011 for $5.9 million.
+In 2011, Sally Field sold her house in Malibu, California for $5.51 million.
+She had initially listed the property in 2009 for $6.95 million, but with no takers, she re-listed in 2011 for $5.9 million.
 Eventually, the price was haggled all the way down to just over $5.5 million.
-Her Malibu property features almost 6,000 square feet of living space, a swimming pool, and tennis courts.
+Her Malibu property featured almost 6,000 square feet of living space, a swimming pool, and tennis courts.
 In addition, the expansive property sits on almost 3 acres of secluded land.

 In 2012, Field bought a property in the Pacific Palisades neighborhood of Los Angeles for $2.3 million.
 The property features 2,800 square feet of living space, a spa bathtub, and beautiful views of nearby canyons and the city.